Guide to designing off-grid and hybrid solar systems

 Maximum Demand explained

 Maximum inverter demand is the highest continuous load expected from the inverter, typically over a 30-minute period.
-The maximum demand should be based on data measured using a metering device, if possible.
+If possible, the maximum demand should be based on data measured using a metering device.
 If load data is unavailable, maximum demand should be estimated based on selected loads in a load table, typically including the highest power rating loads and any other loads likely to be used simultaneously.
 The selection should be based on a thorough understanding of the load usage patterns to ensure accuracy.

 Off-grid inverter power comparison chart